 The UWS Careers Team is here to support you with advice and support on career topics such as career planning, recruitment processes, job searching and volunteering.
-All UWS students are automatically registered to access the Careers and Academic Skills website.

-The Careers and Academic Skills website hosts a wide range of careers resources, employer videos, interactive tests and activities to help you prepare for graduate employment.
-The website also hosts a Careers Guide forInternational Students with specific information and advice.
+Visit the Careers Service Website for a range of careers resources, employer videos, interactive tests and activities to help you prepare for graduate employment.
+The website has a Careers Guide for International Students with specific information and advice.
+This is also where you can book an appointment with a Careers Adviser or to attend Careers Workshops and Events.
+(Log in with your student email address).

-5) Look for volunteering opportunities
+5) look for volunteering opportunities